chinapedia/wikipedia.abstract.en/Page/Cat.md

 Communication

-Domestic_Cat_Face_Shot.jpg

 Domestic cats use many vocalizations for communication, including purring, trilling, hissing, growling/snarling, grunting, and several different forms of meowing.[176]
 By contrast, feral cats are generally silent.[177]
 Their types of body language, including position of ears and tail, relaxation of the whole body, and kneading of the paws, are all indicators of mood.
 The tail and ears are particularly important social signal mechanisms in cats;[178][179] for example, a raised tail acts as a friendly greeting, and flattened ears indicates hostility.
 Tail-raising also indicates the cat's position in the group's social hierarchy, with dominant individuals raising their tails less often than subordinate animals.[180]
 Nose-to-nose touching is also a common greeting and may be followed by social grooming, which is solicited by one of the cats raising and tilting its head.[181]

 Purring may have developed as an evolutionary advantage as a signalling mechanism of reassurance between mother cats and nursing kittens.
 Post-nursing cats often purr as a sign of contentment: when being petted, becoming relaxed,[182][183] or eating.
 The mechanism by which cats purr is elusive.
 The cat has no unique anatomical feature that is clearly responsible for the sound.[184]
 It was until recent times, believed that only the cats of the _Felis_ genus could purr.
 However, felids of the genus _Panthera_ (tiger, lion, jaguar, and leopard) also produce non-continuous sounds, called _chuffs_, similar to purring, but only when exhaling.[185]

 Grooming

-Cat_tongue_macro.jpg on a cat's tongue act like a hairbrush to help clean and detangle fur.]]
-Housecat_Grooming_Itself.webm housecat uses its brush-like tongue to groom itself, licking its fur to straighten it.]]
+on a cat's tongue act like a hairbrush to help clean and detangle fur.]] housecat uses its brush-like tongue to groom itself, licking its fur to straighten it.]]

 Cats are known for spending considerable amounts of time licking their coats to keep them clean.[186]
 The cat's tongue has backwards-facing spines about 500 μm long, which are called papillae.
 These contain keratin which makes them rigid[187] so the papillae act like a hairbrush.
 Some cats, particularly longhaired cats, occasionally regurgitate hairballs of fur that have collected in their stomachs from grooming.
 These clumps of fur are usually sausage-shaped and about long.
 Hairballs can be prevented with remedies that ease elimination of the hair through the gut, as well as regular grooming of the coat with a comb or stiff brush.[188]